nios-students/docs/wiki/Guidelines.md

 **Note:**
 - The limit is  **5MB**.
 - Check if your TMA was uploaded from TMA Status via your dashboard under TMA Status.
-- If you think there is any mistake in the TMA you can "re-upload" it for **free!** until 7 days from the day of uploading it.
+- If you think there is any mistake in the TMA you can "Re-Upload" it for **free!** until 7 days from the day of uploading it.

 # Terms of TMA and the date of feedback of TMA
 - TMA Submission pending: TMA isn't upload yet*